Making change happen globally

 Andrew Towle

 Andrew Towle joined the WAi board in January 2023 on his appointment as Chair of the WaterAid America board.
-He has spent his professional life creating value for some of the world’s best-known CPG companies, including Procter & Gamble, Heinz, Georgia-Pacific, and Kellogg’s.
-He was the CEO of private equity-owned Urnex Brands, which was successfully sold in 2017.
+Andrew grew up in India and Thailand, and has spent his professional life creating value for some of the world’s best-known consumer goods companies, including Procter & Gamble, Heinz, Georgia-Pacific, and Kellogg’s.
+He was the CEO of private equity-owned Urnex Brands.
 Andrew is currently a partner at NGN Investment Partners.

 Andy Green, Chair of WaterAid UK